 Whether you're planning to shell out several hundred dollars or a few thousand, we have the sofa for you.
 These couches come in all sizes, no matter whether you live in a small apartment or a sprawling house.
 So look no further, as these are the best couches on our radar—get ready to Netflix and chill.

-You'll be hard-pressed to find a more versatile sofa at a better price with this tufted velvet couch from West Elm.
+You'll be hard-pressed to find a more versatile sleeper sofa at a better price than this tufted velvet couch from West Elm.

 A teal velvet sofa under $1,000?
 Yes, please.
 This tufted sofa is the perfect apartment-size couch.

 We like the way the birch trim gives this loveseat a Scandinavian vibe.
 Add some furry pillows and you've got Danish and Norwegian for maximum coziness (aka hygge) for days.